readium/readium-css/docs/CSS03-injection_and_pagination.md

 ### Right-to-left progression

-The auto pagination model will take care of itself if the correct `dir` attribute is set on `html` and `body`.
+The pagination model will take care of itself if the correct `dir` attribute is set on `html` and `body`.

 In other words, if `dir="rtl"` is set for both elements, the column-progression will be automatically reversed.